-Most of what is known about the condition is based on psychological case studies.
-Some sources estimate that at least half of all cases occur in patients without prior mental health conditions.
+Some sources estimate that at least half of all cases occur in people without prior mental health conditions.

-During such periods, everyday activities like personal care tend to be disrupted or overlooked.
-Lack of self-care, extreme social isolation, and neglect tend to distinguish Diogenes syndrome from syllogomania.
+In times of distress and grieving, everyday activities like personal care tend can become disrupted, or a person may overlook them.
+Lack of self-care, extreme social isolation, and neglect are what tend to make Diogenes syndrome different from hoarding.

-Because little specific research is available, the health, social, and mental complications related to Diogenes syndrome are poorly understood.
+Due to the lack of specific research, there is a poor understanding of the health, social, and mental complications related to Diogenes syndrome.

 There is no formal diagnosis or treatment plan for Diogenes syndrome.

-Some studies recommend compiling a patient's complete medical and psychological history and performing a physical exam, blood screening, and organ function tests to work out a baseline of health.
+Some studies recommend compiling complete medical and psychological history for the individual and performing a physical exam, blood screening, and organ function tests to work out a baseline of health.

-Currently, there are no medications or therapy options recognized or recommended specifically for managing Diogenes syndrome.
-Medications designed or prescribed to treat other medical conditions may help alleviate symptoms, such as paranoia or mania.
+Medications for other conditions may help alleviate symptoms, such as paranoia or mania.